Some time ago.....

 But on December 11th, 1934, Bill was separated from alcohol for the last time.
 In TOWNES HOSPITAL he was hit with what he described later as a flash of white light, a cleansing wind, and a sense of the presence of God.
 Through the meetings of the Oxford group and devoting himself to helping other alcoholics Bill sought a way to sustain this grace that had come into his life.
 Unaware of the amazing ripples that were set in motion in the world of alcoholism Bill searched diligently for alky's to help. several months later after many failed attempts to sober up drunks Bill meet Dr. Bob Smith and something happened that would change the world.

-The intervention by a power into Bill’s miserable life on that fateful day 83 years ago and the spreading of this message across the world is what has drawn us together so many years later in Las Vegas, NV.
-Its the celebration of Bill’s sober anniversary and what it has meant for millions of hopeless alcoholics around the world.
+The intervention by a power into Bill's miserable life on that fateful day in 1934 and the spreading of this message across the world is what has drawn us together so many years later in Las Vegas, NV.
+Its the celebration of Bill's sober anniversary and what it has meant for millions of hopeless alcoholics around the world.

 The Stateline Retreat is a unique AA conference.
 Its focus is the twelve step recovery process and the principles of the twelve traditions necessary to maintain this gift.
 Through the shared experience of some of our fellowships best communicators, they relate their stories to a specific step or tradition so as to broaden the experience of all that attend, themselves included.
 It's a workshop on a grand scale, in an unusual venue with a laser like focus on our recovery program.
 It is experience, strength, hope and fun.